In the world of wine, giving a personal interpretation of the cultural and viticultural heritage is essential.

 One of the essential traits of the Lugana grape is its high acidity, which is a fundamental element of sparkling wine; this is what the health and good preservation of sparkling wine depends on, not to mention its pleasantness.
 It is with the early-harvesting of grapes that the wine-making process begins, followed by the sparkling wine production process employing the traditional method.

-Elected by the press as one of the best local wines of Italy, the Lugana Brut OLIVINI looks energetic, alternating a delicate nose with a sweet floral and fleshy fruit with strong hints of fresh bread.
-The mouth instead, offers the best on closing, where you are dominated by the more beautiful territorial stretch, the limestone, a mineral that is perfectly integrated with a forthright plot, of beautiful sour tension.
+Voted by the specialized press as one of the best native sparkling wines in Italy, Lugana Brut Olivini is energetic, alternating delicate florality on the nose with sweet, fleshy fruit with strong hints of fresh bread.
+The mouth, however, offers the best in the finish, where it is dominated by the most beautiful territorial trait, a limestone mineral perfectly integrated with a frank texture, of beautiful acid tension.

 From a terroir highly suitable for the production of still rosé wines, instinct also came to inspire a Garda Rosè Doc Brut Metodo Classico.
 The proven suitability for rosé wine-making of the Groppello variety made it a natural choice as the main element of this wine.
 Other varieties such as Barbera Marzemino and Sangiovese then serve to complete the wine, with their own peculiarities competing to perfect the sensory profile of the product.
 The results of a careful wine-making process, culminating in the ability to know the right moment to separate the must from the skins, leads to a charming pinkish-coloured sparkling wine and an exuberant white foam with an elegant palate that is well-structured and persistent.
 The long ageing on lees gives the wine sweet notes of cherry and rose on a background of acacia honey and yellow fruit preserves.